My Professional Development Obligations

 Representatives are responsible for notifying the ChAD of any absence from work of more than four weeks for reasons of “force majeure” (sick leave, parental leave, etc.) if they wish to be exempted from their compulsory professional development obligations during their leave of absence from the profession.
 The number of months that you are absent from work due to illness or parental leave is subtracted from your PDU file upon receipt of your application accompanied by evidence supporting your request for leave.
 After having analyzed your application, the ChAD will send you an email indicating the number of PDUs that will be subtracted from the current reference period.
 The exemption will not release you entirely from your professional development obligations.

 For example: You still have 15 PDUs to complete before the end of the current reference period.
 When you notify us of your sick leave or parental leave, the ChAD will confirm with you by mail that 2 PDUs will be subtracted from the total.
 You will still have to earn 13 PDUs by the end of the current period.

 The 20 PDUs that you are required to earn must come from the following five categories: Compliance, Administration, Insurance techniques, Law, and Professional development.

 This category includes ethics and professional practice in damage insurance; legislation and regulations governing the distribution of financial products and services; as well as the protection of personal information.

 A minimum of three (3) PDUs must be completed during each compliance period.

-The 2 PDUs earned by taking the compulsory course, Focusing on Compliance, count towards the minimum of 3 PDUs that must be earned in the Compliance category.
+The 2 PDUs earned by taking the compulsory course, You Be the Investigator!, count towards the minimum of 3 PDUs that must be earned in the Compliance category.

 These training activities must enable a member to become more knowledgeable and develop his/her expertise in the management and administration of a damage insurance firm.
 This includes courses on the following subjects: economics, accounting and finance, human resources management, marketing, information systems management, management and business strategies.